Patterson-Sullivan measures and growth of relatively hyperbolic groups: Small cancellation in relatively hyperbolic groups

 \subsection{Lift paths in a cone-off space}

-Let $(X, d)$ be a hyperbolic space and $\mathbb Q$ a collection of quasi-convex subspaces with bounded intersection.
-We consider another version of a lift path in the cone-off space $\dot X(\mathbb Q)$, analogous to that of a lift path in Section 6.
-The idea is, similarly, to replace each part of $\gamma$ in the cone of $Q\in \mathbb Q$ by a geodesic in $X$.
+Let $(X, d)$ be a hyperbolic space and $\mathbb Q$ a locally finite collection of uniformly quasi-convex subspaces with the bounded intersection.
+We consider another version of a lift path in the cone-off space $\dot X(\mathbb Q)$, analogous to that of a lift path in Section \ref{Section6}.
+The idea is, similarly, to replace each part of $\gamma$ in the cone $\mathcal C(Q)$ of $Q\in \mathbb Q$ by a geodesic in $X$.

-\begin{defn}[Lift path in $\dot X$] Let $\gamma$ be a geodesic in $\dot X$ with endpoints in $X$.
-The lift path of $\gamma$ is defined as follows.
+\begin{defnconst}[Lift path in $\dot X$] Let $\gamma$ be a geodesic in $\dot X(Q)$ with both endpoints in $X$.
+The \textit{lift path} of $\gamma$ is defined as follows.

-Assume that $\gamma\cap (\mathcal C(Q) \setminus Q) \neq \emptyset$ for some $Q \in \mathbb Q$, and let $a_-, a_+ \in Q$ be the corresponding entry and exit points of $\gamma$ in $\mathcal C(Q)$.
+Assume that $\gamma\cap \mathcal C(Q) \neq \emptyset$ for some $Q \in \mathbb Q$, and let $a_-, a_+ \in Q$ be the corresponding entry and exit points of $\gamma$ in $\mathcal C(Q)$.
 Note that $\mathcal C(Q)\cap \mathcal C(Q')=Q\cap Q'$ for distinct $Q, Q' \in \mathbb Q$.
 Thus, $[a_-, a_+]_\gamma$ and $[a'_-, a'_+]_\gamma$ intersect, if at all, only in their endpoint.
 We replace $[a_-, a_+]_\gamma$ by some geodesic in $X$ with same endpoints.